nimiq/developer-center/learn/validator-trust-score.md

 If a validator is not active producing blocks, it could still have a high Size and Reliability score.
 This would be misleading because they are not contributing to the operation of the network.
 The Liveness factor ensures that only active validators that are actually selected to produce blocks receive a higher score.
 We want to penalize validators that are not selected to produce blocks due of being inactive, jailed, offline, etc.

 We use the term _liveness_ instead of _uptime_ because _uptime_ suggests precision, as in server contexts where the exact online time can be measured.
 In our context, there is no way to measure how long a validator has been online.
-We can only know when the validators have been active and producing blocks, but there is no way of knowing when they are active but not producing blocks, or when they are offline.
+We can only know when validators have been active and producing blocks, but there is no way of knowing when they are active but not producing blocks, or when they are offline.
 In summary, to avoid confusion, we use _liveness_ to represent how often a validator is actively selected to produce blocks.

 #### How to calculate Liveness